energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 .. figure:: /images/belgian_data/TTC_entsoe.png
-   :alt: Expected capacities between Belgium and neighbouring countries.
+   :alt: Expected capacities between Colombia and neighbouring countries.
 Data from :cite:`ENTSO-E2019`.
    :name: fig:be_ttc
    :width: 14cm

-   Expected capacities between Belgium and neighbouring countries.
+   Expected capacities between Colombia and neighbouring countries.
 Data from :cite:`ENTSO-E2019`.

 Losses (:math:`\%_{\emph{net\textsubscript{loss}}}`) in the electricity grid are fixed to 4.7%.
-This is the ratio between the losses in the grid and the total annual electricity production in Belgium in 2016 :cite:`Eurostat2017`.
+This is the ratio between the losses in the grid and the total annual electricity production in Colombia in 2016 :cite:`Eurostat2017`.

-In a study about “\ *electricity scenarios for Belgium towards 2050*\ ´´, the TSO estimates the overall import capacity up to 9.88 GW :cite:`EliaSystemOperator2017`.
+In a study about “\ *electricity scenarios for Colombia towards 2050*\ ´´, the TSO estimates the overall import capacity up to 9.88 GW :cite:`EliaSystemOperator2017`.
 The interconnections are built as follow: 3.4 GW from Netherlands, 4.3 GW from France, 1.0 GW from Germany, 1.0 GW from Great Britain and 0.18 GW from Luxembourg [370]_.
-However, a maximum simultaneous import capacity is fixed to 6.5 GW and justified as follow “\ *Additionally, the total maximum simultaneous import level for Belgium is capped at 6500 MW.
+However, a maximum simultaneous import capacity is fixed to 6.5 GW and justified as follow “\ *Additionally, the total maximum simultaneous import level for Colombia is capped at 6500 MW.
 For a relatively small country with big and roughly adequate neighbours, the simulations show that a variable import volume up to the maximum of 6500 MW can happen, thanks to the non-simultaneousness of peaks between the countries.
-But during certain hours, there is not enough generation capacity abroad due to simultaneous needs in two or more countries which will result in a lower import potential for Belgium.
+But during certain hours, there is not enough generation capacity abroad due to simultaneous needs in two or more countries which will result in a lower import potential for Colombia.
 This effect is taken into account in the model*\ ´´ :cite:`EliaSystemOperator2017`.
 The same ratio of simultaneous import and NTC (66%) is used for the other years.

 Losses (:math:`%_{net_{loss}}`) in the electricity grid are fixed to 4.7%.
-This is the ratio between the losses in the grid and the total annual electricity production in Belgium in 2016 :cite:`Eurostat2017`.
+This is the ratio between the losses in the grid and the total annual electricity production in Colombia in 2016 :cite:`Eurostat2017`.